Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How does a company’s insolvency affect employees and the company’s legal obligations to employees?

-The Guarantee Fund Regulations (SL 452.84) stipulate two instances in which an employer is deemed to be in a state of insolvency:
+The Guarantee Fund Regulations (Subsidiary Legislation 452.84) stipulate two instances in which an employer is deemed to be in a state of insolvency, namely:

-- A request has been made for the commencement of bankruptcy proceedings under the Commercial Code (Chapter 13) and the court establishes that the undertaking is definitely closed down on the basis that the liabilities exceed the assets; or
+- where a request has been made for the commencement of proceedings for bankruptcy of the employer under the Commercial Code (Chapter 13) and the court establishes that the employer’s undertaking or business is closed down on the basis that the liabilities exceed the assets; or

-- The court appoints a provisional liquidator or administrator, or a liquidator after a winding-up order is issued under the Companies Act (Cap 386).
+- where the court appoints a provisional liquidator or administrator, or a liquidator after a winding-up order is issued under the Companies Act (Chapter 386).

-In the event of insolvency, an employer would most likely face a situation in which employees are made redundant.
-There are a number of factors to consider in this situation.
+In addition to the company’s obligation to pay employees, insolvency would most likely result in a situation where employees are made redundant.
+Therefore, a number of other factors relating to redundancy should be considered.

 Redundancy is regulated in different ways, depending on the number of employees being made redundant.
-In the event of insolvency, it is assumed that most, if not all, employees are terminated on this basis.
-The principle act regulating employment is the Employment and Industrial Relations Act (Cap 452), which regulates the grounds for termination on the basis of redundancy and should be the first port of call in such a case.
+Redundancy as a result of insolvency means that most employees, if not all, would be terminated on this basis.
+The principal act regulating termination of employment (including redundancy) is the Employment and Industrial Relations Act (Chapter 452).
+Secondary to this are the Collective Redundancies (Protection of Employment) Regulations (Subsidiary Legislation 452.80).

 Recognition of foreign proceedings